-A product manufactured by a CoC participant or Keurhout admitted CoC company, which consists of 100 % of Keurhout-Sustainable timber (level 1) or at least of 70 % Keurhout-Sustainable timber and the rest Keurhout-Legal timber and/or "Verified Legal Timber" (level 2).
+A product manufactured by a CoC participant or Keurhout admitted CoC company, which consists of 100% of Keurhout-Sustainable timber (level 1) or at least of 70% Keurhout-Sustainable timber and the rest Keurhout-Legal timber.

 Legal:

 In accordance with applicable legislation and regulations in the country of origin.